linkedin/lambda-learner/README.md

 ### Prepare your dataset and initial model

-Let's assume we have a minibatch of data, a random effect model, and the fixed effects.
+Let's assume we have a minibatch of data, a random effects model for a specific key, and the already trained global fixed effects model.
 In order to use Lambda Learner, we need to format the data and model into appropriate data structures as follows:

 ```python
 training_data: List[TrainingRecord] = ...